 Unexplained fatigue, hair that is falling out quickly, feeling cold and the concern that you’re losing your mind!
 These are pretty hallmark symptoms of thyroid illness which goes undiagnosed due to poor standards for testing.
 The tiredness, hair loss, thermal dysregulation and brain fog are very common but not exclusive to this condition.

-It’s true this a topic that may not interest a person until the doctor says you have a “thyroid problem.”
+It’s true this a topic that may not interest a person until the doctor says you have a problem.
 So today I wanted to show you that it’s not necessary to wait until the diagnosis is upon you.
 It’s possible that you can notice the hallmark symptoms yourself, and get help before it becomes too serious.
-I wrote an extensive article about thyroid that you can read later, it’s called Thyroid 101, Understandings Basics of Hypothyroidism and Autoimmune Thyroid Illness.
+I wrote an extensive article that you can read later, it’s called Thyroid 101, Understandings Basics of Hypothyroidism and Autoimmune Thyroid Illness.

 Myth: You need physician to find out if you have thyroid illness.

-Fact: False, thyroid problems make it harder to become pregnant, and the risk for miscarriage is higher.
+Fact: False, issues with this gland make it harder to become pregnant, and increase the risk for miscarriage.
 Something of interest to you is with plastic bottles… I wrote an article that discusses the link between a chemical that leads to hypothyroidism, which then increases risk of infertility and miscarriage.
 It’s called, Perchlorates Can Cause Hypothyroidism.

 Myth: You can’t eat cauliflower, broccoli or Brussels sprouts if you have thyroid disease because it can enhance goiter formation.